 In Phase 1, there will be no major changes to county and employee resource content.
-Faculty and staff will continue to maintain their existing Drupal 6 sites until fall 2017 at the latest.
+Faculty and staff will continue to maintain their existing Drupal 6 sites.
 If needed, EESC will work with OSU’s Central Web Services (CWS) to set up and maintain a temporary, isolated server.
-During Phase 2 (beginning winter 2017), EESC will lead collaborative development of a customer-focused web strategy, focusing on integrating or transitioning appropriate content from other sites (county, program, employee resources, etc.) to the new CMS.
+During Phase 2 (beginning winter 2018), EESC will lead collaborative development of a customer-focused web strategy, focusing on integrating or transitioning appropriate content from other sites (county, program, employee resources, etc.) to the new CMS.

-- If needed, EESC coordinates with CWS to set up isolated temporary server for Drupal 6 sites in fall 2016.
+- If needed, EESC coordinates with CWS to set up isolated temporary server for Drupal 6 sites.

 - EESC updates site managers when move is complete, and notifies them of any small changes they need to be aware of.